 Dr. McClure received his undergraduate and Medical Degree from the University of Washington in Seattle.
 He completed his residency in diagnostic radiology and a fellowship in vascular and interventional radiology at the University of California, Los Angeles.
 He trained at both UCLA and The Ohio State University for his urology residency.
 Dr. McClure also spent a year as a Focused Ultrasound Surgery Foundation Fellow where he played an integral role in the development of the Uterine Fibroid Treatment Program and the Prostate MR Imaging Program at UCLA.
 His research and clinical interests are to further develop imaging and image guided therapy in both prostate and kidney cancers.
 He has authored papers and book chapters as well as given numerous lectures on these topics.

 Patient care is paramount to Dr. McClure.
 He strongly believes in collaborative and multidisciplinary care.
 His goal is to utilize his expansive training to provide every patient with individualized care that includes a wide range of treatment options including innovative and minimally invasive procedures.
-Dr. McClure emphasizes the use of cutting-edge, minimally invasive treaments for urologic disease, and is actively involved in pioneering the further development of these therapies.
-Learn more here about Dr. McClure's current clinical trial using MR-Guided Focused Ultrasound for treatment of prostate cancer.
+Dr. McClure emphasizes the use of cutting-edge, minimally invasive treatments for urologic disease, and is actively involved in pioneering the further development of these therapies.
+He is a clinical champion of image guided therapy having performed the first HIFU and MRgFUS ablation for prostate cancer at Weill Cornell Medicine.

 As a recent west coast transplant, Dr. McClure enjoys exploring the city with his wife and two children.
 He is an outdoor enthusiast who enjoys swimming, running, biking and skiing.